jerbs/fsidx/doc/fsidx.1.md

 :   In glob patterns wildcards (*) match path separators (/).

 **`-0`**, **`--auto`** (default)
-:   Autodetection if an element is a plain text or a glob pattern.
+:   Autodetect if an element is a plain text or a glob pattern.

 **`-1`**, **`--plain`**
 :   All none option elements are handled as plain text.